-- Travel Insurance - Many Japanese hospitals will refuse to treat you if you don’t have a valid travel insurance.
+- Travel Insurance - Many Japanese hospitals will refuse to treat you if you don’t have valid travel insurance.
 With travel insurance costing just a few dollars a day and potentially saving you thousands of dollars if something happens, you really can't go wrong.
-We've used World Nomads in the past, and they offer an excellent service for backpackers, vacationers and short-term travelers alike.
+We've used World Nomads in the past, and they offer an excellent service for backpackers, vacationers, and short-term travelers alike.

 - Travel Power adapter - Make sure you can use your electronic devices in Japan by bringing a travel power adapter.
 Our favorite is the FosPower Fuse.
 It is small and light, can charge USB devices, and it works in more than 150 countries.